 What have we accomplished so far?

-- A self-employment programme was designed and operationalized targeting youth aged 18-30.
-During the first phase, 105 youth were enrolled in the self-employment training, 75 completed the training, 60 business canvas models submitted and 38 new businesses were established.
+• A self-employment programme was designed and operationalized targeting youth aged 18-30.
+During the first and second phase, 255 youth were enrolled in the self-employment training, and 76 new businesses were established.

-- Advisory support provided to the Ministry of Social Welfare and Youth both in terms of defining the functions of VET providers, as well as harmonizing their functioning and optimizing public investments.
+• Advisory support provided to the Ministry of Economy and Finance both in terms of defining the functions of VET providers, as well as harmonizing their functioning and optimizing public investments.
 This has resulted in MoSWY’s decision to gradually reduce the number of public VET providers to 33 (compared to 39 in 2014-2015 academic year).

-- Technical assistance has been provided to the National Agency for Vocational Education and Training and Qualifications (NAVETQ) in leading the revision of the national index of occupations as well as with the elaboration of occupational descriptions for all listed occupations.
+• Technical assistance has been provided to the National Agency for Vocational Education and Training and Qualifications (NAVETQ) in revisioning the national index of occupations as well as with the elaboration of occupational descriptions for all listed occupations.

-- Programme blog www.aftesi.info established aiming to spark discussion on employment, skills development and innovation related topics across audiences.
-Over 70 postings have been made since July 2015.
-During 2016 it has reached over 17,000 visitors.
+• Programme blog www.aftesi.info established aiming to spark discussion on employment, skills development and innovation related topics across audiences.
+Over 100 postings have been made since July 2015, reaching over 35,000 visitors.